 Administering Medications when the Nurse is Unavailable

 The administration of medication, including over-the-counter medications, is a nursing activity governed by the State of Missouri Nurse Practice Act.
 It must be performed by the registered professional school nurse.
-Said nurse may delegate and supervise the administration of medication by unlicensed personnel who are qualified by education, knowledge and skill to do so.
-Said registered nurse must provide and document the requisite education, training, and competency verification.
+Said nurse may delegate the administration of medication to unlicensed personnel who are qualified by education, knowledge and skill to do so and who are appropriately trained by and under the direction of the registered professional nurse.
+Said registered professional nurse must develop written procedures for training unlicensed personnel in the administration of medications, devise protocols for the administration of medications by unlicensed personnel, and train unlicensed personnel in the administration of medication.
+The registered professional nurse shall document the requisite education, training, and competency verification for any unlicensed personnel administering medication pursuant to this Policy.

 When the nurse is unavailable, the following procedures shall apply:

 1.)
-Repackaging of medications will be witnessed.
+Repackaging of medications into single doses will be performed by the registered professional school nurse.
 The nurse will record as a field trip or after school medication in the comment section of the Health Office Visit tab within the health module of Infinite Campus.

 2.)
 Repackaged medications will be labeled with: